jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 “Hello, I am a text literal”
 ```

 The notation as such describes the state of an object and it’s called a literal.
 The examples above are textual literals.
-To assign a literal to an Integer object, the literal is put into a Text object and the conversion procedure for Text to Integer is called.
-So literals are interpreted by using a conversion procedure with Text as the source type.
+To assign a literal to an Integer object, the literal is put into a Text object and the conversion command for Text to Integer is called.
+So literals are interpreted by using a conversion command with Text as the source type.

 A literal can be a Text, but any other type might do, for instance a Picture.
-If a Picture serves as a literal, then to interpret the literal, the conversion procedure with. < A literal is always of a type of a type. >
+If a Picture serves as a literal, then to interpret the literal, the conversion command with. < A literal is always of a type of a type. >

 There can also be a reverse for a literal interpreter.
 The Integer to Text conversion produces the textual integer literal.

 ###### Standard Literal

-There’s a standard way to interpret and procedure textual literals of objects.
+There’s a standard way to interpret and process textual literals of objects.
 If there is no custom conversion to text and back, you can only control the state of an object by calling its members.
 Say an object has the following members:

 ```
 Integer 1